 While not an actual fee, the costs in terms of time and attention that it takes to stay compliant are not always negligible.
 If you are not compliant with your LLC filings and regulations, you could find that your assets' protection is not in place when you need it most.

 Forming an LLC may seem like a lot of work and resources.
-However, the peace of mind you gain knowing that your assets are protected from business liability is priceless.
+However, the peace of mind you gain knowing your assets are protected from business liability is priceless.
 In addition, having an LLC affords security and appropriate payouts to each partner or member of the LLC.
-Finally, and LLC can attract investors, since an officially formed company carries more credibility.
+Finally, an LLC can also attract investors, since an officially formed company carries more credibility.

-Much of the information you need about LLC filing fees in each state can be found online at the state's Secretary of State site or on Incorporate.com where state fees are listed.
-In addition, incorporate.com can assist you with any questions you have as we work through your purchased LLC formation package.
+Much of the information you need about LLC filing fees in each state can be found online at the state's secretary of state site or on incorporate.com, where state fees are listed.
+In addition, we can assist you with any questions you have as we work through your purchased LLC formation package.